-From this point on, the annual performance seasons became The Nutcracker each December, a spring performance of mixed repertoire, both from the canon and newly commissioned, and an annual school performance.
+From 1978 on, the annual performance seasons became The Nutcracker each December, a spring performance of mixed repertoire, both from the canon and newly commissioned, and an annual school performance.
 This format continued until a fall program of mixed repertoire was added in 2009.

-Realizing a significant need for additional rehearsal space, the Ballet’s board of directors negotiated with Lubbock ISD in 1980 to utilize the rehearsal studios at Lubbock High School for a daily rental charge of $2.50 per day.
+Realizing a significant need for additional class and rehearsal space beyond the studio on Boston Avenue, the Ballet’s Board of Directors negotiated with Lubbock-ISD in 1980 to utilize the studios at Lubbock High School for a daily rental charge of $2.50 per day.

 In 1985, Lubbock Civic Ballet’s Board of Directors voted to change the official name of the organization to Ballet Lubbock to create a broader and more regional spectrum.
-It remains to this day that Ballet Lubbock is the only pre-professional ballet school and company in the South Plains-Eastern New Mexico region.
+It remains to this day that Ballet Lubbock is a key pre-professional ballet school and company in the South Plains-Eastern New Mexico region.

-As Ballet Lubbock grew, adding additional classes such as Pre-ballet instruction, and a formal Company, Lubbock High School, the Boys and Girls Club, and Lubbock Community Centers served as the Ballet’s rehearsal space until 1997 when Ballet Lubbock was able to move into its own rented facility large enough to host all classes.
-The growth of the school continued, and through generous community support Ballet Lubbock broke ground in 2003 on its own state-of-the-art dance facility which houses four studio-classrooms equipped with dance equipment, sound systems and pianos; a workshop for costume and prop design and storage.
+As Ballet Lubbock grew in scope through the years, Ballet Lubbock found studio space in Lubbock High School, the Boys and Girls Club, and Lubbock Community Centers.
+Then, in 1997 Ballet Lubbock was able to move into its own rented facility large enough to host all classes.
+The growth of the school continued, and through generous community support, Ballet Lubbock opened its own state-of-the-art dance facility in 2004.